agrc/metadata-asset-tracking-tool/metadata/Cadastre/lir_parcels.md

 ### What does the dataset represent?

-In addition to the polygon geometry, the attributes COUNTY_NAME, COUNTY_ID, ASSESSOR_SRC, BOUNDARY_SRC, DISCLAIMER, CURRENT_ASOF, PARCEL_ID, SERIAL_NUM, PARCEL_ADD, PARCEL_CITY, TAXEXEMPT_TYPE, TAX_DISTRICT, TOTAL_MKT_VALUE, LAND_MKT_VALUE, PARCEL_ACRES, PROP_CLASS, PRIMARY_RES, HOUSE_CNT, SUBDIV_NAME, BLDG_SQFT, BLDG_SQFT_INFO, FLOORS_CNT, FLOORS_INFO, BUILT_YR, EFFBUILT_YR, CONST_MATERIAL are maintained in the Land Information Record Parcels dataset when available.
-Since each county has its own database and process for maintaining tax year assessment information, users should expect some variability in each County's LIR dataset.
+In addition to the polygon geometry, LIR Parcels contain a wide variety of advanced attributes such as the total market value of the parcel, square footage of the main structure, and county assessor contact information.
+Since each county has its own database and process for maintaining tax year assessment information, users should expect some variability in each county's LIR dataset.

 ### How was the dataset created?